douweschulte/pdbtbx/README.md

   - [ ] Find symmetry partners (affine) transformations for space_group
 - General
   - [ ] Create different abstraction for models, they are defined to be the same atoms so enforce that and help with that
+    - [x] Created a simple validator which is stricter then chimera :/
   - [ ] Add documentation to EVERY function
   - [ ] Measure parser to find suboptimal coding (faster is always better)
     - [x] Using 'opt-level = 3' makes the execution more than 10x faster